fkyprianou/deved-platform/content/blog/en/handling-voip-push-notifications-with-callkit-and-vonage.md

 ## Try it out

-Build and Run (CMD + R) the project onto your iOS device, accept the microphone permissions and lock the device.
+Build and Run (CMD + R) the project onto your iOS device (or simulator in Xcode 14 and above), accept the microphone permissions and lock the device.
 Then call the number linked to your Vonage Application from earlier.
 You will see the incoming call directly on your lock screen; then once you pick it up it will go into the familiar iOS call screen:

 ![incoming call with locked screen](/content/blog/handling-voip-push-notifications-with-callkit-and-vonage/locked.png)